LiquPy/self_learner_tic_toc_toe/README.md

 # self_learner_tic_toc_toe
 learns how to play tic toc toe without prior knowledge about goal.
-The only information is wheher the game is won/lost/drawn
+The only information is wheher the game is won/lost/drawn + the number of moves it takes before win/lose/tie

 play_vs_computer.py: use this module to play vs. trained model. tic_toc_toe.py: main game